Fauer4Effect/write-ups/watchword_writeup.md

 ![stegsolve](https://github.com/Fauer4Effect/write-ups/blob/master/screencaps/stegsolve_oreo.PNG)

 So we are pretty sure that there's data hidden in the image and that we need to use StegHide at some point.
 Unfortunately, StegHide does not work with PNG files so we cannot use it yet.
-Instead we turn to the Python Stepic package, for image steganography.
+Instead we turn to the Python Stepic package.
 Using the script shown below and the command `python unhide.py > data` we are able to pull the data out of the PNG.

 ![unhide.py](https://github.com/Fauer4Effect/write-ups/blob/master/screencaps/unhide.png)